Jvshen/cse15l-lab-reports/lab3.md

 ./technical/biomed/1476-4598-1-6.txt
 ./technical/911report
 ```
 There is a lot more lines of code to this example output that I can't fit on this page but what this command does is it provides all the files in the ``` ./technical ``` directory with files that are owned by justinshen.
 Another example is ``` find ./technical -user andrewsou ``` will provide the output, ``` find: -user: andrewsou: no such user ```.
 What this command does is it provides all the files in the ``` ./technical ``` directory with files that are owned by andrewsou, which in this case there are no files that are owned by andrewsou in the ``` ./technical ``` directory.
+I found the ``` -user ``` command-line option on the website https://man7.org/linux/man-pages/man1/find.1.html.